johnreynoldsventure/github.io/_drafts/minimum_viable_consensus.md

 <!--more-->

-When building a software product, it's always a good idea to build as little as possible and get it in front of users as soon as possible.
+My career has been focused on building software, and when building software products it's always a good idea to build as little as possible and get it in front of users as soon as possible.